Rick Reynolds, LCSW

 Affair Partners: Eight Reasons Not to Confront Them

-Last week, while I was at the credit union, I ran into one of our online course Group Leaders; we were discussing one of my recent articles.
-I'm sure the tellers had their antennas tuned all the way up since we were discussing infidelity and different ways to respond.
+Last week, while I was running an errand, I happened to run into one of our online course group leaders.
+We began to discuss one of my recent articles.
+I'm sure the tellers had their antennas tuned all the way up since we were discussing infidelity and different ways to respond to it!

-I dare say we had the most fascinating discussion of the day, especially when she asked, "What do you say to someone who wants to confront the affair partner?"
+It was a fascinating conversation and one that included, "What do you say to someone who wants to confront the affair partner?"

-Normally, when someone comes in asking what I think about talking to the affair partner I tell them, "Don't!"
-Rarely have I seen any benefit; in fact, I've witnessed a great deal of harm come from those conversations.
+Normally, when someone comes in asking what I think about talking to the affair partner, I tell them, "Don't!"
+Rarely have I seen any benefit to it.
+In fact, I've witnessed a great deal of harm coming out of such conversations.

-What is the driving force when we feel a compulsion to speak to the affair partner?
-Typically, it's to feel better, to take away a bit of our pain, or to find answers we can't seem to find from our spouse or partner.
+What is the driving force behind the compulsion to speak to or confront the affair partner?
+Typically, it's to feel better, to take away a bit of our pain, or to find answers we can't seem to get out of our spouse/partner.

 Here are 8 reasons to NOT confront the affair partner:

 1. Affair partners can lie.
 It is interesting how often a hurting mate believes the affair partner will tell them the truth and sorrowfully see the error of their ways once they realize the pain they have caused.
-It is not uncommon for the affair partner to lie and manipulate the situation.
+It is far more common for the affair partner to lie and manipulate the situation.

 2. How much information do you really want?
 If you think you might be able to get more information from the affair partner, you're probably right; but it might not be the information you want to hear.
 If you're married, then you've probably already experienced that you and your mate have different subjective realities.
-You might have vastly different recollections of any event.
-For that reason alone, you can certainly gain a different perspective by talking to the affair partner.
+You might have vastly different recollections of certain events.
+For that reason alone, you could gain a different perspective by talking to the affair partner.
 At the same time, if all you are gaining is details about a specific event, you're not gaining anything substantial.
-It's already difficult enough to process the information from the perspective of your mate, much less the information from the perspective of the affair partner too.
+It's already difficult to process the information from the perspective of your mate, much less adding to that the perspective of the affair partner.

 3. Talking to the affair partner is comparing apples and oranges.
-One of the most difficult pieces of an affair to discern is motive.
+One of the most difficult pieces of an affair is to discern motive.
 Frequently, there is a compulsion to discover why this has happened.
-One thing is for certain: the answer does not lie with the affair partner.
-All too often, I've worked with people who have talked with the affair partner and made the mistake of assuming their motives must have been the same as those of their mate, or they assume the affair partner somehow understands their mate's motive.
-In reality, the affair partner has created an illusion of what your mate's motives are.
-So, please, don't think the causes and motives of the affair partner match those of your mate.
+One thing I can tell you for certain: the answer does not lie with the affair partner.
+All too often, I've worked with people who have talked with the affair partner and made the mistake of assuming their motives must have been the same as the motives of their mate, or they assume the affair partner can tell them their mate's motive for the affair.
+In reality, the affair partner has created an illusion of what your mate's motives are, so please, don't think the causes and motives of the affair partner match those of your mate.

 4. Vengeance doesn't work.
 When you're really hurting, it's tempting to think about making the other party experience the same pain that you're experiencing.
 The only problem is that this course of action lowers you to their level and results in self-inflicted injuries.
 Don't compromise your personal integrity by acting in ways you normally would find inappropriate.
 Injuring another will never bring the peace you seek, and it will only lengthen the amount of time it's going to take to heal.